 Students, parents or guardians, and other persons are encouraged to make a verbal or written report regarding conduct they consider to be bullying to the building principal or assistant principal or the District Administrator.
 The student may also report concerns to a teacher or counselor who will be responsible for notifying the appropriate administrator or Board President.
 Written reports may be made using the bullying and harassment reporting forms provided at each school building.
-Verbal reports of bullying will be documented by the staff member receiving the report using the bullying and harassment reporting forms used at each building or in the form of a behavior referral.
+Verbal reports of bullying will be documented by the staff member receiving the report using the bullying and harassment reporting forms or a behavior referral.
 To the extent possible, grades 6-12 students and parents will utilize an anonymous online bullying reporting system.
 A link to the system can be located at the middle and high school main web pages.
 Complaints against the building principal should be filed with the District Administrator.
 Complaints against the District Administrator should be filed with the Board President.